TsukiGva2/sxript/guide/Code-Blocks.md

 ## Block Evaluation

 When evaluated, the expressions in a code block are resolved in left-to-right order.
-The *only* output of the code block, however, is whatever follows `print_`.
+The output of the code block, however, is strictly limited to expressions following `print_`.
 (This is much like the "return" aspect of C-family functions.)
+A code block is "erased" after evaluation, and the surviving output is whatever followed `print_`.

 For the example on hand, the code block will first evaluate `1+1`, followed by `2+2`, and finally `3+3`.
 The *only* output carried away from the code block is what follows `print_`, i.e. `+6.0`.

 #### Exercise: